shunkosa/guest-article-vote-salesforce-community/README.md

 ![](img/assign-audience.png)

+6. Allow the guest user profile to access `GuestArticleVoteController` Apex class.

 ## Vote result

 Vote result is stored in `GuestArticleVote__c` custom object.
 This custom object has the following fields.
 Create a report of this object for your knowledge improvement lifecycle.